 What is a Gem Worker?

-A gem worker is someone who fulfills a pivotal role in the jewelry industry.
-He or she evaluates the quality of precious gems and diamonds used in industrial settings or by private clients.
+A gem worker fulfills a pivotal role in the jewelry industry.
+They evaluate the quality of precious gems and diamonds used in industrial settings and by private clients.
 The position also involves fabricating, finishing, and evaluating gem and diamond quality.

 What does a Gem Worker do?